awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

 **Client VPN ports**
 AWS Client VPN supports ports 443 and 1194 for both TCP and UDP\.
 The default is port 443\.

+**Client VPN network interfaces**
+When you associate a subnet with your Client VPN endpoint, we create Client VPN network interfaces in that subnet\.
+Traffic that's sent to the VPC from the Client VPN endpoint is sent through a Client VPN network interface\.
+Source network address translation \(SNAT\) is then applied, where the source IP address is translated to the Client VPN network interface IP address\.

 ## Accessing Client VPN<a name="what-is-access"></a>

 You can work with Client VPN in any of the following ways: